Ecomap vs Genogram: Similarities, Differences, & More

 Practical Applications

-In different scenarios, social workers and therapists often go ahead and create both the ecomap and genograms to get a more comprehensive understanding of individuals and families.
+In different scenarios, social workers and therapists often create both the ecomap and genogram to gain a more comprehensive understanding of individuals and families.
 Let us explore one case study that encompasses both ecomap and genogram.

 Case Study: The Mahajan Family